Krizzzn/shutupify/README.markdown

 There are the following issues (and more):
 * In it's current state it will not compile without the lync SDK installed.
 * There are no configuration possibilities (yet?).
-* It doesn't even contain the reference dlls (yet?).
 * playback doesn't start automatically after a lync call ended (some threading problem)
 * works only for incoming calls